oguzhan-yilmaz/balcony/docs/how-it-works/about-balcony.md

 ## balcony parses boto3 clients

-For each available service name, its `client` is created and parsed for it's functions.
+For each available AWS service, its `boto3.client` is created and parsed for it's functions.

 Every `client` has a `_PY_TO_OP_NAME` mapping that looks like this: